seokjoon27/tp/docs/DeveloperGuide.md

 **Main Success Scenario (MSS):**
-1. User enters list command.
+1. User enters command.
 2. System validates the argument (if any)
 3. System retrieves contacts according to specified argument.
-4. System displays the list in the GUI with an appropriate message.
+4. System displays the list in the GUI with a success message

    Use case ends.

 **Extensions:**
 * 2a.
 Invalid argument entered.
     * 2a1.
-System shows error message: "Invalid list argument: " Use case resumes at step 1.
+System shows error message

+      Use case resumes at step 1.
 ---

 **Use Case: Filter contacts based on payment status/schedule**

 **Main Success Scenario (MSS):**
-1. User enters list paid/unpaid/<DAY>/<DATE> command.
+1. User enters command
 2. System validates the argument (if any)
 3. System retrieves contacts according to specified argument.
 4. System displays the list in the GUI with an appropriate message.